Willard000/Image-Converter/README.md

 Simple image file conveter

-Reads png data from a file, decompresses and defitlers pixel data into a bmp file format;
+Reads png data from a file, decompresses and defilters pixel data into a bmp file format;

 Supports Truecolor RGBA PNGS